atc0005/bounce/README.md

 1. Copy the applicable binary to whatever systems needs to run it
    - if using `Makefile`: look in `/tmp/release_assets/bounce/`
    - if using `go build`: look in `/tmp/bounce/`

+### Using release binaries

+1. Download the [latest release][latest-release] binaries
+1. Deploy
+   - Place in a location of your choice

 ## Configuration Options